 3-5 years – Preschool Storytime

 30-45 minutes.
-Longer stories, songs, activities, and crafts for the more seasoned storytime-goer.
+Longer stories, songs and activities for the more seasoned storytime-goer.
 Siblings are welcome at this storytime, although parents and caregivers may need to get up and walk with little ones if they get restless.
-Storytime is held in the Founders Suite with the craft following in the James Room.
+Storytime is held in the Founders Suite.

 The Right Book

 If you ask a member of the PPL Youth Services Staff what their favorite part of the job is, they will probably say: “helping children and parents get to the right book at the right time.”
 Please ask us for help!
 We can recommend specific books and give you booklists to take home .
 If it is more convenient for you to call or email us with questions, please do!

 Do I need to stay with my child when we are at the library?